Guidelines & support

 Second call for recruitment of postdocs

-The second call for recruitment of 27 postdocs will open on December 15, 2025.
+The second call for recruitment of 27 postdocs opened on December 15, 2025.

 The candidate will apply with an individually-designed project, with support from a PULSE PI host.